The Magi and the Christmas

 regarding the star.
 In other words, Herod and his star-gazers did not say

 "Oh, yeah, we saw that too."
-Yes, "the Star of the Magi" would definitely be a good name
+As said before, a good name

 It is not necessary to try to make the Christmas star be a celestial body of